esdalmaijer/PyAlea/README.md

 ## Troubleshooting

 * Make sure the IntelliGaze Server is running!
 Without it, the Python wrapper will have nothing to talk to.
 * Make sure you install the IntelliGaze Server!
-You can download it from the IntelliGaze by [Alea Technologies website](https://www.intelligaze.com/en/support/download)
+You can download it from the IntelliGaze by [Alea Technologies website](https://www.intelligaze.com/en/support/download).
+* Make sure that you are running a Microsoft Windows operating system (tested on Windows 7 and 10).
+Linux and OS X support is not currently available.